 Unlimited projects, tasks and clients in the free plan make it the best price performance app on the market.

 Additionally, My Hours is an alternative to Clockify that offers more comprehensive reporting capabilities with deep customization and varying reporting types.
-It also includes automated invoicing for easy client billing.
+You’re in the driving seat here, with the ability to select precisely the data you need in an incredibly user-friendly way.

-To find out how My Hours has helped others, check out its case studies.
+To find out how My Hours has helped others, check out our case studies.
+Or try it for yourself—no card needed.

-How My Hours solves this: My Hours, launched in 2002, offers more than two decades of refinement: a stable core, regular feature releases, and a design shaped by continuous customer feedback.
+How My Hours solves this: My Hours, launched in 2002, offers more than two decades of refinement with stable core plans and a free plan (up to five users) that remains unchanged.

 Although Clockify advertises a free tier, many everyday functions now sit behind paid upgrades.

-How My Hours solves this: My Hours likewise offers a free plan, but ours covers the core tools most freelancers and small teams need.
+How My Hours solves this: The My Hours free plan covers the core tools most freelancers and small teams need, including billable rates.
 When advanced features are required, we provide a transparent 30-day Pro trial and permanently lower per-user pricing.

 Clockify allows administrators to enable screenshots and activity tracking, which some teams may find intrusive.